 Colorectal cancer is cancer that starts in the colon or rectum.
 The colon and the rectum are parts of the large intestine, which is the lower part of the body’s digestive system.
 During digestion, food moves through the stomach and small intestine into the colon.
 The colon absorbs water and nutrients from the food and stores waste matter (stool).
 Stool moves from the colon into the rectum before it leaves the body.

-Providers Treating Colorectal Cancer
+Providers Diagnosing or Treating Colorectal Cancer

 Areas of Expertise for Colorectal Cancer